Coronavirus: What animal owners need to know

 - Please follow the recommendations for social distance and keep your time outside short.

-- Make provisions for an emergency case and plan an emergency care for your animals.
+- Make provisions for a potential preventive isolation or quarantine due to illness and plan an emergency care for your animals.

 - Have the medication for the animal ready if necessary.